 Reserve and Resource estimates are expressions of judgment based on knowledge, experience and industry practice.
 Estimates which were valid when originally calculated may alter significantly when new information or techniques become available.
 In addition, by their very nature, Resource estimates are imprecise and depend to some extent on interpretations, which may prove to be inaccurate.

 8. Significant changes in the state of affairs

-During the reporting year the Company raised \$3.5M (before costs).
-This included a Placement and an Entitlement Issue totalling \$5.2M, with the shortfall of the Entitlement Issue being placed after year end.
+During the reporting year the Company raised \$4.2M (before costs).
+This included a Placement to Sandfire Resources Ltd "Sandfire" (ASX:SFR) and placing shortfall under an Entitlement Issue.